nightowl9276/Secret/README.md

 - The sheet holds a Ciphertext and a decryption key made with python can reveal it.
 - You can inspect the code DECODER.py included in this repo.
 - Google search the terms you don't understood and don't get confused.
-- Please read everything written here carefully because there might be something hidden inside (👉 **-1 alph** 👈)!.
+- Please read everything written here carefully because there might be something hidden inside!.

 # How to Begin?
  ## If you have a PC